 - 1. Select a nested subplot area as per standard woody tree growth forms: - a.
-Tree ferns with DBH \geq 10 cm: Do NOT use nested subplots.
+Tree ferns with DBH ≥ 10 cm: Do NOT use nested subplots.
 Measure these individuals throughout the plot. - b.
-For tree ferns with DBH < 10 cm and with ddh ≥ 1 cm, use nested subplots as per woody growth forms.

-2. Mapping tree ferns:

-- a.
-Map all individuals with DBH ≥ 10 cm. - b.
-Map the root point, not the crown.

-3. Determine the measurementHeight:

-- a.
-Measure diameter 130 cm along the stem from the 'root collar' or 'root point'. - For downed individuals that are still growing, find the rooting point, and measure 130 cm along the downed stem to find the measurement location. - ii.
+For tree ferns with DBH < 10 cm and with ddh ≥ 1 cm, use nested subplots as per woody growth forms. - 2.
+Mapping tree ferns: - a.
+Map all individuals with DBH \geq 10 cm. - b.
+Map the root point, not the crown. - 3.
+Measure and record the measurementHeight: - a.
+Measure diameter 130 cm along the stem from the 'root collar' or 'root point'. - i.
+For downed individuals that are still growing, find the rooting point, and measure 130 cm along the downed stem to find the measurement location. - ii.
 For individuals with pedestals, define the zero point as the top of the pedestal, then measure 130 cm along the stem from the top of the pedestal. - b.
 For individuals with the frond attachment point at 130 cm (or close to it): - i.
 Move the measurement location down the stem until the stem is regular. - ii.
 Record the modified measurementHeight. - c.
-Guidance in Appendix D.1 may help with other complex situations.

-4. Measure the stemDiameter:
+Guidance in SOP E.1 may help with other complex situations. - 4.
+Measure and record the stemDiameter: - a.

-- a.
 Use calipers when boles are extremely furrowed, moss-covered, or there are other irregularities like roots / shrubs / lianas that prevent accurate use of tapes. - b.
-Avoid sloughing off bark to ensure repeat measurements do not yield negative changes in stemDiameter.
+Avoid sloughing off bark to ensure repeat measurements do not yield negative changes in stemDiameter. - 5.
+Measure the stemLength.
+The stemLength is the length of the stem from the root collar or root pedestal to the base of the leaves. - a.
+The stemLength is equivalent to height for vertically growing individuals.
+For decumbent individuals the stemLength is used to allometrically estimate biomass, whereas height is meaningless.